JeffersonLab/remoll-osg/README.md

 # not doing this will cause the job to be held
 mkdir log

+# Also, edit the job file to stash the final
+# output to YOUR public directory

 # submit the job
 condor_submit submit
 ```